beckynevin/Kinematic_ML/README.md

 - PCA_on_derotated_and_rescaled.ipynb - runs PCA on the derotated and rescaled images, output can be used for SFR_Mass_Cluster_IDs.ipynb
 - PCA_on_derotated.ipynb - runs PCA on the derotated images
 - Convolution_Autoencoder.ipynb - uses an autoencoder on derotated (slightly older version of data) maps to create an encoding that it then runs a UMAP on.
+- Synthetic_data_RFR.ipynb - a cool code from XXX that uses a random forest to produce synthetic data and then clusters on the difference between the real and fake maps

 <img src="figures/umap.png">

 <img src="figures/som_imgs.png">